nginx/unit-docs/source/configuration.rst

    .. note::

-      Different stop and start commands may be needed if you use a :ref:`non-official <installation-community-repos>` installation
+      Stop and start commands may differ if Unit was installed from a :ref:`non-official <installation-community-repos>` repo or built from
-      method.
+      :ref:`source <source>`.

    Copy the reference state directory to the target state directory by arbitrary means; make sure to include subdirectories and hidden files.